Lo-pez/Crumb_Trail/README.md

 * User can view their favorite reviews, stores, and products
 * User can login
 * User can view a stream of products
-* User can click on a product and a feed of reviews for it
+* User can click on a product and see a feed of reviews for it
 * User can scan items
 * User can view a feed of reviews
 * User can view a detailed review